Night Huntress

 Night Huntress is a series of seven urban fantasy romance novels by author Jeaniene Frost.
-The first novel was published in 2007 by Avon and takes place in a world where supernatural creatures exist but are not known to the general public at large.
-The series initially focused around the character of half-vampire Catherine "Cat" Crawfield and her full-vampire lover Bones, but eventually shifted focus to other characters such as Vlad Tepesh, a character that Frost had initially not planned to include.
+The first novel was published in 2007 by Avon and took place in a world where supernatural creatures exist but are not known to the general public at large.
+The series initially focused on the character of half-vampire, Catherine "Cat" Crawfield and her full-vampire lover, Bones.
+But eventually, the book shifted focus to other characters such as Vlad Tepesh, a character that Frost had initially not planned to include.

 Synopsis

 Catherine "Cat" Crawfield is the child of a woman who was raped by a vampire, and developed a penchant for killing vampires.
-Cat goes out almost every night in the hopes of finding and slaying her father, only to be captured by the vampiric bounty hunter Bones.
+Cat goes out almost every night in the hopes of finding and slaying her father, only to be captured by the vampiric bounty hunter, Bones.
 After some initial reluctance on Cat's part, the two of them form a partnership to find and capture her father and eventually fall in love with one another.